linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 Chef is an automation platform that "turns infrastructure into code," allowing users to manage and deploy resources across multiple servers, or *nodes*.
 Chef allows users to create and download recipes (stored in cookbooks) to automate content and policies on these nodes.

-Chef is comprised of a Chef Server, one or more workstations, and a number of nodes that are managed by the chef-client installed on each node.
+Chef is comprised of a Chef server, one or more workstations, and a number of nodes that are managed by the chef-client installed on each node.

-This guide will show users how to create and configure a Chef Server, a virtual workstation, and how to bootstrap a node to run the chef-client, all on individual Linodes.
+This guide will show users how to create and configure a Chef server, a virtual workstation, and how to bootstrap a node to run the chef-client, all on individual Linodes.

 {: .note }
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Prerequisites

--	One 4GB Linode to host the Chef Server, running Ubuntu 14.04
+-	One 4GB Linode to host the Chef server, running Ubuntu 14.04
 -	Two Linodes of any size to host a workstation and a node, each running Ubuntu 14.04
 -	Each Linode should be configured by following the [Getting Started](/docs/getting-started) guide; also consider following the [Securing Your Sever](/docs/security/securing-your-server/) guide
+-	Each Linode needs to be configured to have a valid FQDN
 -	Ensure that all servers are up-to-date:

 		sudo apt-get update && sudo apt-get upgrade